tdewin/best-practices-guide/job_configuration/backup_methods.md

 If a synthetic full is scheduled, when the job runs, it first creates a normal incremental backup to collect the most recent changes.

-After the job completes this the incremental backup, the synthetic full generation is stared.
+After the job completes this the incremental backup, the synthetic full generation is started.
 It reads the most recent version of each block for every VM in the job from the backup chain and writes those blocks to a new VBK file.
 This is how a new full backup is created.

 #### I/O Impact of Synthetic Full